Skip to main content

 Server implementation

-Called when Simpler needs to retrieve information on your store's product catalog in order to display product titles, images and options.
+• Product Details — called when Simpler needs to retrieve information on your store's product catalog in order to display titles, images, and options.

-An endpoint on your server that Simpler calls to notify you of events that happen outside the standard request/response flow, such as payment confirmations for asynchronous methods (MultiBanco, Sequra), order cancellations or refunds.
+• Webhooks — an endpoint on your server that Simpler calls to notify you of events that happen outside the standard request/response flow, such as payment confirmations for asynchronous methods (MultiBanco, Sequra), order cancellations, or refunds.

 Once your webhook endpoint is live and publicly accessible, share the full URL with our Integrations Support team so we can register it against your account.